MannLabs/alphadia/docs/installation.md

 - [alphadia-v1.5.4](https://datashare.biochem.mpg.de/s/Llz4lEJhQacZWGr/download)
 - [alphadia-v1.5.5](https://datashare.biochem.mpg.de/s/nryp3IUrVs9jucg/download)

-Navigate to your home directory or a directory where you have write and execute permissions.
+Navigate to your home directory or a directory where you have 'write' and 'execute' permissions.
 ```bash
 cd ~
 ```